AnthonyWendy/node-nest-members-rocketset/README.md

 # Litle Project with NestJS

-The objetive this project is learning about NestJS and your feactures.
+The objetive this project is learn  about NestJS and your feactures.

 ## Install